dtyler/public_web/vim/README.md

 This is for a seminar I'm working on introducing what is awesome about Vim.
-There is an untracked folder here you will need to view this site correctly.
-Just go to this folder and <code>git clone https://code.google.com/p/io-2012-slides/</code>.